SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_SNMP_polling_issues_with_wildcards_in_param_OIDs.md

 ## Cause

 In some specific cases, wildcards in the parameter OIDs in a protocol cause polling to return no data.
-This only occurs with wildcards that are not at the end of the OID.
+This only occurs in case the wildcards refer to a parameter that is not displayed.

 ## Fix

-Downgrade to 10.2.8 or 10.2.0 CU5 and wait for the patch, which will be available as soon as possible.
+- For 10.2.9: Downgrade to 10.2.8 and wait for the patch, which will be available as soon as possible.

+- For 10.2.0.0 - 12153 CU6: install 10.2.0.0 - 12184 CU6.

 ## Issue description